 An effective industrial floor has at least four parts: the properly prepped subfloor; the underlayment, base coat, or mudbed; the main body of the floor; and a topcoat or grout.
 In some cases, additional layers like slipsheets or moisture vapor transmission barriers may be required.
 Failure in any one of these levels could lead to failure and expensive remediation of the entire floor.

-A business that hesitates to spend on a professional installation will almost certainly be forced at some point to spend on remediation.
+A business that hesitates to spend on a professional installation will almost certainly be forced to spend on remediation.

 When choosing a flooring installer, facility owners and managers should make sure the chosen installer is experienced with facilities in their industry.
 Experienced installers should be able to provide references within the same industry as the prospective client.
 In an ideal scenario, the prospective client should also be able to visit the facilities of these references and see the installation with their own eyes.